What Your Child on the Spectrum Really Needs: Advice From 12 Autistic Adults

 The advice discussed here is easy-to-understand and immediately practical.

-This book is different from other autism parenting guides in that the advice mentioned has been generated solely from the autistic individuals themselves, and not from other neurotypical parents, medical professionals, or psychologists.
+What Your Child on the Spectrum Really Needs: Advice From 12 Autistic Adults is different from other autism parenting guides in that the advice mentioned has been generated solely from the autistic individuals themselves, and not from other neurotypical parents, medical professionals, or psychologists.

 The contributors have varied backgrounds and professions.
 They include writers, journalists, students, an IT professional, a stay-at-home mom, a hotel services employee, a relationship coach, a data architect, and analyst, and a Pulitzer- Prize-winning music critic.
 It attempts to teach neurotypical parents different ways of thinking about their autistic children, with instructions provided by the autistic contributors.